 75%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description adequately identifies its niche (ML experiment tracking with MLflow/W&B) and includes explicit 'Use when' triggers, making it functional for skill selection.
-However, it is weakened by the meaningless filler sentence 'Trigger with relevant phrases based on skill purpose' which adds no value, and it could benefit from more natural trigger term variations.
-The specificity of actions could also be improved with more concrete examples of what the skill produces.
+The description adequately identifies its niche (ML experiment tracking with MLflow/W&B) and includes explicit 'Use when' triggers, but is weakened by the meaningless filler sentence 'Trigger with relevant phrases based on skill purpose' which adds no information.
+It could benefit from more specific actions and additional natural trigger term variations like 'wandb', 'W&B', or 'track experiments'.

 Suggestions

-Remove the vague filler sentence 'Trigger with relevant phrases based on skill purpose' and replace it with additional concrete trigger terms like 'W&B', 'wandb', 'track experiments', 'log model runs', 'experiment logging'.
+Remove the vague filler sentence 'Trigger with relevant phrases based on skill purpose' and replace it with additional concrete trigger terms like 'W&B', 'wandb', 'track experiments', 'log model metrics', 'run tracking'.

-Add more specific actions to the description, such as 'compare runs', 'visualize training metrics', 'register models', or 'set up run dashboards' to better differentiate capabilities.
+Add more specific concrete actions such as 'compare runs', 'visualize training curves', 'register models', or 'log model checkpoints' to better differentiate capabilities.

 | Dimension | Reasoning | Score |